Designer interview with

 Studio Thier & van Daalen

-Iris: 'Design actually always arises from research and curiosity about a material.
-When we discover something interesting, we start working with it.
+Iris: 'Designs always originate from research and curiosity about a material.
+When we discover something interesting, we get to work with it.
 Inspiration can come from all sorts of places.
-In the time before corona -when we were still getting somewhere- we found it in museums, factories or on vacation, for example.'
+In the time before corona - when we still went somewhere - we found it in museums, factories, or on vacation, for example.'

 Arjan & Anieke: 'Talking about corona, another crisis.
 Does this affect your work?'